MicrosoftDocs/Viva/Viva/insights/Use/resilient-organizations.md

 ---

-title: Enhance organizational resiliency with Workplace Analytics
+title: Enhance organizational resiliency with Viva Insights
-description: Learn how to use Workplace Analytics data to analyze and enhance organizational resiliency
+description: Learn how to use Viva Insights data to analyze and enhance organizational resiliency
 author: madehmer
 ms.author: helayne
 ms.topic: article